 ITS Facet

 Set up an Emergency Fund, in conjunction with HCC, to provide financial support to students with emergencies.
-Start with $1,000 but grow to $10,000 over 2 years
+Start with $1,000 but grow to $10,000 over 2 years (I’m concerned that we are just focusing on international students.
+Would like to broaden the focus to address student food insecurity a major contributor to stress and wellness.

 Continue to provide international food for the food pantry and the Fuel the Dragon” Program